jhu-data-services/data-bytes-debugging-python-code/README.md

 As of March 2020, Data Services workshops are being held virtually on Zoom.
 [See our calendar to register for upcoming workshops.](https://dataservices.library.jhu.edu/training-workshops/calendar/)

-## Pre-Class Instructions
-Before the class, follow the [installation instructions to download all required software and tools for this workshop](link-to-github-installation-repo).

 ## Description of Files
-- Data: This folder contains raw data files to be used during hands-on activities in the workshop
 - In-ClassScripts: This folder contains code files you will need for the workshop:
-    - [file1]
-    - [file2]
+    - debugging_python.py
-    - [file3]
+    - pdb_commands.md
 - PresentationMaterials: This folder contains PowerPoint slides and other presentation materials used in the workshop
 - Resources: This folder contains cheatsheets to assist you during the workshop and links to external sources for you to continue your learning

 ## Post-Class Survey
-If you have taken the live webinar for this class, please take this survey: [link name](url)
+If you have taken the live webinar for this class, please take this survey: [Data Bytes Survey](https://bit.ly/data-bytes-survey)

 ## License and Terms of Use